 A company is only as secure as its software.
 Any time a business introduces new technology into operations, sensitive information must be secured with respect to the additional level of risk the new components pose to the entire system.
 A common method information security specialists use for this process is the Common Vulnerability Scoring System (CVSS).

-The Common Vulnerability Scoring System is a method of assessing how vulnerable software is to attack.
+The Common Vulnerability Scoring System offers a method of assessing how vulnerable software is to attack.
 Many cybersecurity professionals use the CVSS base score as a primary metric to determine the severity of an exploitable weakness.
 This framework helps businesses ensure confidentiality integrity with regards to their customer's sensitive data.

 With that in mind, we’re going to provide an overview of CVSS V3 and look closely at how the rating system helps businesses properly allocate resources to cybersecurity.